Senior Textbook Check-In

-- Cover your books.
-Putting a cover on your book makes it less likely to get switched with a friend's book, less likely to be taken by someone else, less likely to get damaged.
+- Putting a cover on your book makes it less likely to get switched with a friend's book, less likely to be taken by someone else, and less likely to get damaged.

 - Use the printer to print school-related documents only.
 One copy only, unless your teacher requires an additional copy.
 Need multiple copies for a club?
 Request photocopy service from your faculty adviser or coach.
 It is much cheaper to photocopy than to use printers.